 Aging infrastructure presents challenges to drinking water safety, and continuous improvement is needed to maintain the quality of life we desire for today and for the future.
-In the past year, we have installed 4,486 feet of new water mains.
+In the past year, we have installed 3,188feet of new water mains.